RobertHa/Bachelor-Thesis/final/data_generartion/readme.txt

-the scripts are placed in directories with the same name as in a use case
+The scripts are placed in directories with the same name as in a use case.

-before executing the dom0_p0.py you might need to adjust the parameters to your input files before executing the createSets.py you need to place the Task# folders in the same directory. also resroot.xml should be in the same directory

-logToDB.py is creating a success table in a db file in the same directory and fills it according to the log files created by the dom0_p0.py
+So host_dom0 represents the folder /operating-system/toolchain-host/host_dom0.

-the result of the data generation is a .db file that can be copied into your working directory
+The result of the data generation is a .db file that can be copied into your working directory